hashicorp/terraform-aws-vault/modules/run-vault/README.md

 ### Provide TLS certificates

-To enable RPC encryption, you need to provide the paths to the public and private keys of a TLS certificate to the `run-vault` script:
+When you execute the `run-vault` script, you need to provide the paths to the public and private keys of a TLS
+certificate:

 ```
 /opt/vault/bin/run-vault --tls-cert-file /opt/vault/tls/vault.crt.pem --tls-key-file /opt/vault/tls/vault.key.pem
 ```

-You can generate private TLS certs using the [private-tls-cert module](/modules/private-tls-cert).
+See the [private-tls-cert module](/modules/private-tls-cert) for information on how to generate a TLS certificate.

 ### Consul encryption